willymcallister/willymcallister.github.io/index.md

 comments: false
 ---

 Welcome to Spinning Numbers!
 Learn about the world of electricity and electrical engineering.
-This work began at Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
+The concepts are taught at the level of an undergraduate EE major just starting out.
+These videos and articles began at Khan Academy where I was the Electrical Engineering Content Fellow in 2016.

 ## Circuit sandbox

-The shiny new feature of Spinning Numbers is the [Circuit sandbox]({{ site.baseurl }}{% link _articles/circuit-sandbox.md %}).
+The shiny new feature of Spinning Numbers is a simulator, the [Circuit sandbox]({{ site.baseurl }}{% link _articles/circuit-sandbox.md %}).

 [![Circuit sandbox screenshot]({{ site.baseurl }}{% link i/42screenshot.png %}){: .centered }{:height="200px"}]({{ site.baseurl }}{% link _articles/circuit-sandbox.md %})